viiktorstefanov/portfolio-v2/README.md

 - Modular and scalable architecture
 - Clean, reusable, and component-driven design
 - Built with small, maintainable, and reusable components for cleaner code and easier scalability
+- Optimized images using WebP format for faster loading and smaller file sizes

 ## Installation